soulwing/cas-extension/README.md

 }
 ```

-Assuming that your application uses a Maven, you will need to add a
+Assuming that your application uses a Maven build, you will need to add a
 compile-time dependency on the `cas-api` module, as shown below.
 Note the
 use of the `provided` scope, which makes the API classes available at
 compile time, but does not include the module in your application's.